Skip to main content

 #...

-It means override rules above will only be applied to those resources propagated to clusters which has the spec.zone field with values in [us].
+Override rules above will only be applied to resources propagated to clusters which have the spec.zone field with values in [us].

 clusterNames